Lymphedema: Lymph node damage

-It is most frequently seen after lymph node dissection, surgery and/or radiation therapy, in which damage to the lymphatic system is caused during the treatment of cancer, most notably breast cancer.
-In many patients with cancer, this condition does not develop until months or even years after therapy has concluded.
-Lymphedema may also be associated with accidents or certain diseases or problems that may inhibit the lymphatic system from functioning properly.
-In tropical endemic areas of the world, a common cause of secondary lymphedema is filariasis, a parasitic infection.
+Lymphedema is most commonly seen after lymph node dissection, surgery or radiation therapy for the treatment of cancer, most notably breast cancer.
+In many patients the condition does not develop until months or even years after therapy has concluded.
+Lymphedema may also be associated with accidents or certain diseases or conditions that may inhibit the lymphatic system from functioning properly.
 It can also be caused by damage to the lymphatic system from infections such as cellulitis.
+In tropical areas of the world where parasitic filarial worms are endemic, a common cause of secondary lymphedema is filariasis.

-Primary lymphedema may be congenital or arise sporadically.
+Primary lymphedema may be congenital or may arise sporadically.
 Multiple syndromes are associated with primary lymphedema, including Turner syndrome, Milroy's disease, and Klippel–Trénaunay syndrome.
-It is generally thought to occur as a result of absent or malformed lymph nodes and/or lymphatic channels.
-Lymphedema may be present at birth, develop at the onset of puberty (praecox), or not become apparent for many years into adulthood (tarda).
+In these syndromes it may occur as a result of absent or malformed lymph nodes or lymphatic channels.
+Lymphedema can be present at birth, develop at the onset of puberty (praecox), or not become apparent for many years into adulthood (tarda).
 In men, lower-limb primary lymphedema is most common, occurring in one or both legs.
 Some cases of lymphedema may be associated with other vascular abnormalities.

-Secondary lymphedema affects both men and women.
-In women, it is most prevalent in the upper limbs after breast cancer surgery, in particular after axillary lymph node dissection, occurring in the arm on the side of the body in which the surgery is performed.
-Breast and trunk lymphedema can also occur but go unrecognised as there is swelling in the area after surgery, and its symptoms (peau d'orange and/or an inverted nipple) can be confused with post surgery fat necrosis.
-In Western countries, secondary lymphedema is most commonly due to cancer treatment.
-Between 38 and 89% of breast cancer patients have lymphedema due to axillary lymph node dissection and/or radiation.
-Unilateral lymphedema occurs in up to 41% of patients after gynecologic cancer.
-For men, a 5-66% incidence of lymphedema has been reported in patients treated with incidence depending on whether staging or radical removal of lymph glands was done in addition to radiotherapy.
+Secondary lymphedema affects both men and women, and, in Western countries, is most commonly due to cancer treatment.
+In women, it is most prevalent in an upper limb after breast cancer surgery, especially axillary lymph node dissection, and occurs on the same side of the body as the surgery.
+Breast and trunk lymphedema can also occur but go unrecognised as there is swelling in the area after surgery, and its symptoms (peau d'orange and an inverted nipple) can be confused with post surgery fat necrosis.
+Between 38 and 89% of breast cancer patients have lymphedema due to axillary lymph node dissection or radiation.
+Unilateral lymphedema of a lower limb occurs in up to 41% of patients after gynecologic cancer.
+For men treated for prostate cancer, a 5-66% incidence has been reported, with the incidence rate depending on whether staging or radical removal of lymph glands was done in addition to radiotherapy.

 Head and neck lymphedema can be caused by surgery or radiation therapy for tongue or throat cancer.
-It may also occur in the lower limbs or groin after surgery for colon, ovarian or uterine cancer, in which removal of lymph nodes or radiation therapy is required.
+It may also occur in the lower limbs or groin after surgery for colon, ovarian or uterine cancer, if removal of lymph nodes or radiation therapy is required.
 Surgery or treatment for prostate, colon and testicular cancers may result in secondary lymphedema, particularly when lymph nodes have been removed or damaged.

 The onset of secondary lymphedema in patients who have had cancer surgery has also been linked to aircraft flight (likely due to decreased cabin pressure or relative immobility).
-For cancer survivors, therefore, wearing a prescribed and properly fitted compression garment may help decrease swelling during air travel.
+For cancer survivors wearing a prescribed and properly fitted compression garment may help decrease swelling during air travel.